ipepe-oss/microgit/README.md

 Microgit is meant to be a self-hosting open source that will be an alternative to gitlab.
 See this as a crystal version of gitea but with own design.

+This repository has been updated to require Crystal 1.16.3.

 ## What it can do now:
 * Git pull/push/fetch
 * See tree of files